-Lemon Snowdrops are a light shortbread-type cookie studded with finely chopped pecans and dressed liberally with powdered sugar.
+Lemon Snowdrops are a light shortbread-type cookie studded with finely chopped pecans and coated liberally with powdered sugar.
 Nice for cookie trays at Christmas.
+Don’t miss the time-saving tip at the end of this post.
+I’ll show you how I coat these cookies with powdered sugar en masse.

 The first change was to make them lemon-y.
-For lemon flavor, I added 1 teaspoon of lemon oil.
-I prefer the oil over lemon extract for a brighter, more natural, but intense lemon flavor.
+For lemon flavor, add one teaspoon of lemon oil.
+I like lemon oil better than lemon extract for a brighter, more natural, but intense lemon flavor.
 If you prefer, substitute 1 teaspoon grated lemon peel for a milder hint of lemon even non-lemon lovers will enjoy.

-Any time one is required to handle each cookie individually, I look for possibilities to streamline the process.
-Since these Lemon Snowdrops need 2 coatings of powdered sugar, this is the process I devised.
-Try it or stick with the old-fashioned way which is pressing each cookie, one at a time, into a bowl of powdered sugar, twice on each side.
+Because Lemon Snowdrops need 2 coatings of powdered sugar, check out my secret time-saving process below.
+Or, stick with the old-fashioned way.
+That would be pressing each cookie, one at a time, into a bowl of powdered sugar, twice on each side.
 (I’ll admit the latter method has its benefits.
 All that individual attention usually produces more broken cookies, unsuitable for anybody but the baker to eat.)

-While still warm, sprinkle with powdered sugar using a sieve.
+While still slightly warm, sprinkle with powdered sugar using a sieve.

-Flip them, and sprinkle top side with powdered sugar.
+Flip them, and sprinkle top side with powdered sugar again using a sieve full of powdered sugar.

 Sprinkle top side for the second time using a sieve full of powdered sugar.